levibostian/Basecamp-Github_Chatbot/README.md

 # or
 $ docker-compose -f docker-compose.yml up -d   # detached
 ```

+If you have changed the <kbd>port</kbd> setting from the default of 3000, you will have to modify the arguments to docker or your `docker-compose.yml`.

 ##### Node.js
 If you plan to run Node directly on your server and not use Docker, simply build and run on your server: